 Don’t Assume the Reviewer is an Expert in Your Field

-While you don’t want sound condescending or “dumb down” your language, you should add enough detail and explanation to enable a non-expert to understand why a problem is so pressing, what the challenges are, and why your proposed solution or intervention is sound and likely to succeed.
+While you don’t want to sound condescending or “dumb down” your language, you should add enough detail and explanation to enable a non-expert to understand why a problem is so pressing, what the challenges are, and why your proposed solution or intervention is sound and likely to succeed.

 Don’t State the Obvious